 Read more

 Some long term members who have served on the FWSF board for several years were captured during the December Holiday Party.
-Counter-clockwise are Kim Scala, Maureen Young, Kathleen Nielsen, Kim Pugh, and Tracy Teale.
+Clockwise are Kim Scala, Maureen Young, Kathleen Nielsen, Kim Pugh, and Tracy Teale.

 Read more